 With much less precipitation and virtually no humidity all year round, the climate in the summer is much like that of Arizona.

 The numerous mountain chains and river gorges give Armenia a vast number of microclimates however which allow those wishing to live in a small town or countryside a lot of choices.
 From a vast alpine lake to temperate rain forests, and from even drier and hotter areas to warmer winter towns, you have a lot of choices.

 Aside from the capital city of Yerevan, there are only a couple of other urban areas.
 Yerevan is a small metropolis with just over 1 million inhabitants.
 There is cheap public transportation all over the country and Yerevan has a subway, trolleys, buses, vans, and trains.

-A three week tourist visa is issued as a matter of routine at any Armenian Embassy for about $50, and can be extended automatically for 2 weeks.
-Three month, one year, and three year residency visas are available, but usually are reserved for businessmen (this is not a hard and fast rule, and Armenia especially may be flexible if you can reach an understanding with the visa office).
-Ten year residency visas, costing about $350 are also available at embassies and take about 6 months to process.
+A three-week tourist visa is issued as a matter of routine at any Armenian Embassy for about $50 and can be extended automatically for 2 weeks.
+Three months, one year and three-year residency visas are available, but usually are reserved for businessmen (this is not a hard and fast rule, and Armenia especially may be flexible if you can reach an understanding with the visa office).
+Ten-year residency visas, costing about $350 are also available at embassies and take about 6 months to process.
 If you come to Armenia as a tourist, you can overstay your visa as long as you like with a $3 per day penalty (no other penalty than this fine).
 This offsets some of the cost of living advantage, but as a convenient alternative is not so bad.